Diversified and Adaptive Negative Sampling on Knowledge Graphs: Conclusion

 In this work, we introduced $\model$, a negative sampling strategy for knowledge graph embedding that explicitly accounts for the informativeness of negative triplets.
 On one hand, we proposed a two-way generator to increase the overall informativeness by diversifying the negative triplets based on their association with not only entities but also relations.
 On the other hand, we adapt the global generator model into local models, which generate negative triplets in a finer-grained manner to improve their individual informativeness.
 Empirically, $\model$ has outperformed state-of-the-art baselines on three benchmark knowledge graphs through both quantitative and qualitative experiments.
-In the future, we believe that the concept of \emph{diversity} and \emph{adaptiveness} can be further extended to other graph representation learning problems with a lean structure that is less parameter intensive.